Bayesian Optimization for Identification of Optimal Biological Dose Combinations in Personalized Dose-Finding Trials: Dose-Finding Design for Obstructive Sleep Apnea Therapy

 \section{Dose-Finding Design for Obstructive Sleep Apnea Therapy}

-Obstructive sleep apnea (OSA) is a common sleep disorder which affects over 930 million adults worldwide \citep{benjafield2019estimation} and for which no pharmacotherapy has been approved.
+Obstructive sleep apnea (OSA) is a common sleep disorder which affects over 930 million adults worldwide \citep{schweitzer2023combination} and for which no pharmacotherapy has been approved.
 One continuous measure used to quantify OSA severity is the apnea-hypopnea index with 4\% oxygen desaturation (AHI$_4$), which is measured in the number of apnea/hypopnea events per hour.
 Mild to moderate OSA is defined as 10-30 events per hour, and severe OSA is defined as 30 or more events per hour \citep{schweitzer2023combination}.
-Based on a recently improved understanding of OSA's pathophysiology, several studies have proposed a combination of one of two antimuscarinic agents (oxybutynin and aroxybutynin) and a single norepinephrine reuptake inhibitor (atomoxetine) to serve as a potential pharmacotherapy \citep{schweitzer2023combination, aishah2023one, rosenberg2022combination}.
-These studies assessed several combinations of the dosing agents on the reduction in AHI$_4$ from baseline.
-The evaluation times ranged from a single night up to four weeks on treatment, and concluded that the proposed drug combinations display potential as a therapy for OSA.
-Furthermore, it was noted that a targeted therapeutic approach might prove beneficial in future studies to handle possible response heterogeneity \citep{aishah2023one}.
-The dose-finding design proposed below is inspired by findings from \cite{schweitzer2023combination}, which investigated the combination of aroxybutynin (0/2.5/5 mg) and atomoxetine (75 mg).
+Based on a recently improved understanding of OSA's pathophysiology, a combination of an antimuscarinic agent (aroxybutynin) and a norepinephrine reuptake inhibitor (atomoxetine) has been proposed to serve as a potential pharmacotherapy \citep{schweitzer2023combination}.
+This study investigated the combination of aroxybutynin (0/2.5/5 mg) and atomoxetine (75 mg) on the reduction in AHI$_4$ from baseline and concluded that the proposed drug combinations display potential as therapy for OSA.
 While results were not analyzed separately by OSA severity subtype, Figure 2 of \cite{schweitzer2023combination} suggests there is potential response heterogeneity with respect to these subtypes.
 For the mild to moderate subtype, the combinations (aroxybutynin/atomoxetine) 2.5mg/75mg and 5mg/75mg seem to yield a similar reduction in AHI$_4$, whereas for the severe subtype, the reduction under 5mg/75mg may be greater.
 However, it was observed that a larger number of AEs resulted from the 5mg/75mg combination, though none were serious.
 To achieve maximal reduction in AHI$_4$ in the severe subtype, we may be willing to tolerate a larger number of AEs than for the mild to moderate subtype.
 In this case, the OBD combination would be 2.5mg/75mg for the mild to moderate subtype, but would be the 5mg/75mg combination for the severe subtype.
 Considering the above, we propose a personalized dose-finding design which tailors the OBD combination to OSA subtype and which permits different toxicity thresholds $g^{\dagger}_k$ for the severe versus mild to moderate subtypes.